 # Round numbers

 When making a payment, then often the destination address receives a round number of bitcoin.
-Because the input is usually a non-round number, the other output will also be non-round number.
+Because the input is usually a non-round number, the other output will also be a non-round number.
 This makes it clear that the non-round number output is the change back to the sender.

 A [0.1293 0112 btc] --> B [0.0500 0000 btc] C [0.0792 9962 btc] (= change)

-In order to protect your privacy, add (or remove when possible) a couple sats from the payment amount to obfuscate your change.
+In order to protect your privacy, add (or remove when possible) a couple of sats from the payment amount to obfuscate your change.

 A CoinJoin has many unequal value inputs, and creates several equal value anonset outputs, as well as unequal value outputs, making it clear that these are the change outputs.